Andrew Ang: Education and career as a lawyer

 Ang was born in Singapore on 25 February 1946.
 Having graduated from the University of Singapore with a Bachelor of Laws in 1971, he joined the University's Faculty of Law as a lecturer the following year.
 He obtained a Master of Laws from Harvard Law School in 1973.

 In 1974, he joined the law firm Lee & Lee, remaining there for 30 years until his retirement on 30 April 2004 as Senior Partner and Head of the Banking and Corporate Department.

-During this time, he was also a member of the advisory panel of the Monetary Authority of Singapore, and joined the board of Keppel Corporation in 2002.
+During this time, he was also a member of the advisory panel of the Monetary Authority of Singapore, the board of Keppel Corporation, and the NUS Faculty of Law.

+In his time as a lawyer, he was regularly cited as a leading lawyer who was "widely admired."

 Judicial career

 Ang was appointed a Judicial Commissioner of the Supreme Court of Singapore on 15 May 2004, and a year later was elevated to the office of a Judge of the Supreme Court on 15 May 2005.
 He delivered about 170 written judgments, including Ngui Gek Lian Philomene v Chan Kiat (HSR International Realtors Pte.
 Ltd., intervener) (2013) in which he held that the S$590-million collective sale of Thomson View Condominium could not proceed because the marketing agent HSR International Realtors had paid some owners of units in the condominium to agree to the sale, thus breaching its duty to avoid a conflict of interest.

 Ang also served as Chairman of the Singapore Mediation Centre (2006–2011) and the Legal Heritage Committee of the Singapore Academy of Law (2011–2014), and as Vice-Chairman of the Academy's Law Reform Committee (2006–2011).
 In addition, he was a member of the Advisory Board of the National University of Singapore Faculty of Law, and is currently on the Advisory Council of YMCA Singapore.

 Upon reaching the retirement age of 65 years mandated by the Constitution on 25 February 2011, Ang was reappointed as a judge for another three years until he finally retired on 25 February 2014, having served a decade on the Bench.
 Upon his retirement, Chief Justice Sundaresh Menon said: